 Your team members are incredibly talented.
 So, showcase those talents in a virtual holiday party everyone will love.

 Give volunteers 3 minutes each to showcase a talent.
 Ask the most gregarious and fun person on your team to act as the emcee.
-This is one of those low cost, high impact virtual holiday party ideas.
+This is one of those low cost, high impact virtual holiday party ideas that everyone will remember!

-23. Get to Know Each Other with Virtual Holiday Icebreakers
+24. Get to Know Each Other with Holiday Icebreaker Questions

 Whether your team is large or small, local or spread across the globe – virtual holiday icebreaker questions can help everyone get to know each other better during your virtual holiday party.